New to DIY and home maintenance? Read on.

 It won’t damage any existing paintwork or leave a residue when you remove it.

-Not just useful for DIY, if you need to change a light bulb or get to a fuse box, a ladder is a must.
+This is not useful just for DIY – if you need to change a light bulb or need to get to a fuse box, a ladder is a must.

-Studs are wooden supports that the plasterboard is attached to.
+Studs are wooden supports that plasterboard is attached to.

 Set of 5 paint brushes